About Pacific Park Financial, Inc.

 After returning from a variety of work locations in Southeast Asia, Gary returned to the U.S. to start his family.
 He joined a financial firm that engaged in both newsletter guidance as well as money management.
 By 1998, Gary became the resident CFP and co-host (a.k.a. the “G-Man”) on a national financial talk radio show.
 At the time, the dot-com “New Economy” as well as stock overvaluation provided Gary with a unique forum to explain the fundamental, technical and economic risks to a massive listening audience.

 Gary warned his listeners of the possibility of falling stock prices.
-Likewise, he encouraged investors to adopt many of the same unemotional/mechanical strategies that he was using with his own investments.
+Likewise, he encouraged investors to adopt many of the same unemotional/mechanical strategies that he had been using with his own investments.

 Rob Charette, Vice President: